BetterThanTomorrow/calva/docs/site/connect.md

 The recommended way is to:

-## Jack-in: Let Calva start the REPL for you
+## Jack-in: Let Calva Start the REPL For You

 This way Calva can make sure it is started with the dependencies needed for a working Clojure and/or ClojureScript session.
 This is often referred to as **Jack in** (because that is what it is called in CIDER).